 Each year, more than 10,000 students participate in our programs, developing an understanding of the importance of environmental stewardship, applying the scientific process to explore ecological questions, and proposing meaningful interventions to help protect the park’s natural ecosystems while building real bonds with the natural world.
 Our partners and donors help us ensure that we can provide these life-changing experiences at no cost to participants.

 The novel coronavirus has created a critical pedagogic hole in the traditional methods of delivering K-12 education, and our new distance learning programs are designed to remediate its impact.
 When the pandemic first hit, our education team began adapting our existing curriculum for distance learning.
-During the 2020-2021 school year, we are launching all of our programs in a new hybrid format, integrating video conferencing sessions in place of traditional field trips and redesigning investigations to increase their flexibility, so that learning can take place at home or in the classroom.
+During the 2020-2021 school year, we shifted all of our programs in a new hybrid format, integrating video conferencing sessions in place of traditional field trips and redesigning investigations to increase their flexibility, so that learning can take place at home or in the classroom.
+These programs have now become part of our core work.

 Our distance learning programs are different from other existing online science modules because they maintain our commitment to real-world connections, challenging students to analyze real-world data and apply their knowledge to help solve environmental problems at Crystal Cove State Park.
 Like our in-person field trips, the distance learning programs focus on topics like marine conservation, ecological restoration, and the effects of coastal change on Crystal Cove’s beach.

 All of this is offered to participants at no cost.
-Whether you’re a teacher struggling to navigate the new realities of learning during COVID-19, a new homeschool group trying to make real-world connections, or just a future scientist who loves to learn, we’d love to have you join us.
+Whether you’re a teacher too far away to visit us in person, a new homeschool group trying to make real-world connections, or just a future scientist who loves to learn, we’d love to have you join us.

 If you’d like to get involved or have questions about upcoming educational programs or teacher/educator workshops and resources, please feel free to contact our team: